vdespa/postman-quick-reference-guide/docs/cheatsheet.rst

 Local variables
 ---------------

-Local variables are only available withing the request that has set them.
+Local variables are only available withing the request that has set them or when using Newman / Collection runner during the entire exection.

 **When to use:**

-- passing data from the pre-request script to the request or tests
+- whenever you would like to override all other variable scopes — for whatever reason.
+Not sure though then this is needed.

 **Setting** ::